 You should expect your user to visit your website primarily from a mobile device and you must focus your web design on that.
 Given the extensive use of mobile devices, all major companies have an Official WeChat Account connected to their business, which represents another significant trend in China, as we will explain later on.

-However, every foreign company that wants to enter the Chinese market must remember that web design trends in China are still influenced by deeply entrenched web behaviors and local culture.
-Trying to approach web design in the Chinese market on your own will seldom ever contribute to good branding and will frequently leave you disappointed.
+For these reasons, trying to approach web design in the Chinese market on your own will seldom ever contribute to good branding and will frequently leave you disappointed.
 Having the support of a web design agency in China with a thorough understanding of local web design and culture is the most effective solution to pave the way for your success in the Chinese market.